 Helsinki Literary Agency is a modern literary agency based in the capital of Finland.
 It offers publishers the best selection of Finnish fiction and nonfiction authors – a beautiful variety of genres and styles.
-Founded in the beginning of 2017, the agency is a joint venture of four independent Finnish publishing houses: Gummerus, Schildts & Söderströms, Siltala and Teos.
+Founded in the beginning of 2017, the agency is a joint venture of four Finnish publishing houses: Gummerus, Schildts & Söderströms, Siltala and Teos.
 The agency represents a wide range of prominent, award winning authors writing both in Finnish and Swedish.

 Gummerus, founded in 1872, is Finland’s third largest publisher with a list of 200 titles each year.
 It is now owned by Swedish Storytel.